College umpires do not signal obvious foul balls:

 Plays at third base or the plate from infield or outfield

-There is no inside/outside theory for the base umpire in college.
-Depending on where ball is hit, stay outside the diamond or pivot inside the diamond, if necessary, to keep all the elements of the play in front of you as the batter-runner rounds first base.
+College base umpires do not use the inside/outside theory for balls hit to the outfield.
+Depending on where ball is hit, stay outside the diamond or pivot (we do not use the term “button-hook) inside the diamond, if necessary, to keep all the elements of the play in front of you as the batter-runner rounds first base.

 With a runner on first base only and a hit to left or center field, stay outside the diamond or move inside, closer to second base as that is where the ball will most likely be thrown.
 Take a quick glance toward first base when appropriate to see the action there – runner touching first base and possible obstruction.

 Outfield coverage on fly balls

 Prioritize outfield coverage responsibilities in every pre-pitch preparation.
 On any fly ball that will be or could develop into a difficult situation for the plate umpire, think about covering the catch/no catch if there are no runners on, or a lone runner with two out.
 Do not cover obvious base hits or routine fly balls.
 The base umpire should yell the plate umpire’s name or “COVERING.”
 See the separate article – Covering fly balls – in the Mechanics/Base section.